yuqiii-wang/KnowledgeNotes/languages/java/jvm.md

 G1 has a built prediction algorithm that estimates what sizes of objects at what time they will be demised, so that it can better arrange regions into a continuous memory area.

+* ZGC

+### G1 vs ZGC

+Generally speaking, G1 is for generic use, ZGC is for high throughput scenario.

 ### Log

 * `-verbose:gc-Xloggc:$CATALINA_HOME/logs/gc.log`